william4122/projectsorpresa/README.md

-# projectsorpresa
+# Project Sorpresa

+Use this tool to validate whether a particular EDR Alert URL (Using the alert data) should have matched or failed a specific Suppression Rule.

+_Will_ display all matches and will show failure if one mismatch is detected.

-THE EYE OF THE MIDNIGHT SUN CAN CONFIRM OR DENY WHETHER A RULE/MATCHES AN ALERT :P
+THE EYE OF THE MIDNIGHT SUN CAN CONFIRM OR DENY WHETHER A RULE MATCHES AN ALERT :P